delayed drowning symptoms

 The following rules can help in preventing drowning as well as delayed drowning:

-So, when you’re playing in the water this summer, it’s important to remain vigilant during any activities where a drowning incident or drowning complications can occur.
-Simple water safety can go a long way as well as making sure you’re up to date on delayed drowning symptoms.
+When you’re playing in the water this summer, it’s important to remain vigilant during any activities that may cause a drowning incident or complications.
+Simple water safety and knowing CPR can go a long way.

-Learn about the health care services we provide at Mercy Health.
+Learn about the emergency care services we provide at Mercy Health.